Cyril Shroff: Background and family

-Cyril Shroff is son of Suresh Amarchand Shroff, a former managing partner of Amarchand & Mangaldas & Suresh A Shroff & Co.
-Cyril's grandfather, Amarchand Shroff, started the law firm of "Amarchand Mangaldas" in partnership with Mangaldas Mehta in 1917.
+Cyril is married to Vandana, who is also a partner at his firm.
+He has two children, Rishabh Shroff, and Paridhi Adani (née Schoff), both of whom have roles as partners at the firm.

-Cyril Shroff is married to Vandana Shroff, who is also a partner in Cyril Amarchand Mangaldas.
-He has two children, Rishabh Shroff, Partner & Co- Private Client and Paridhi Adani, Partner and Head - Ahmedabad at Cyril Amarchand Mangaldas.
 Rishabh is married to Saloni Shroff.
 Paridhi is married to Karan Adani, son of Gautam Adani, chairman and founder of the Adani Group.

 Shroff is an avid charcoal sketcher and Hindi film buff.